The great 2025 email yak-shave: O365 + mbsync + mu + neomutt + msmtp

 For years I was a happy user of mu4e in Emacs.
 But then a few years ago my employer turned off password-based IMAP auth and broke my (Office 365-based) work email, so I had to make alternative email arrangements.

 I’ve recently rebuilt my entire email setup around neomutt (in Zed’s built-in terminal).
-I always knew that there was some way to do the Office365 OAuth2 dance and hook things back up, so I took the plug and shaved the email yak again.
-And here, dear reader, are the results—may you not waste as many hours messing around as I did.
+I always knew that there was some way to do the Office365 OAuth2 dance and hook things back up, so I took the plunge and shaved the email yak again.
+Here, dear reader, are the results—may you not waste as many hours messing around as I did.

-Getting OAuth2 working with Office365 was the gnarliest part.
+The gnarliest part was getting OAuth2 working with Office365.
 You need to use the mutt_oauth2.py script with Thunderbird’s client ID (9e5f94bc-e8a4-4e73-b8be-63364c29d753) and the devicecode flow, since localhostauthcode doesn’t work with the way my O365 exchange server is set up.

 Here’s a snippet from my mbsyncrc showing how the OAuth token gets passed: